nip403/Advent-Of-Code/README.md

 # Advent Of Code 2024
- Some fun seasonal puzzles by Jane Street, solutions in Python.
+ Some fun seasonal puzzles by Eric Wastl, solutions in Python.